Fun

 What This Means for You

-You won't reach $200 billion.
-But you can reach $1-10 million using the exact same strategy: own equity, hold long-term, reinvest profits.
+You won't reach billionaire territory, but $1–$10 million is realistic using the same playbook: own equity, hold long-term, and reinvest returns.

 Frequently Asked Questions